IndieWebClubBlr/blogroll-replay/README.md

 - `minimumEntryAgeDays` (integer, required): Minimum age in days for entries to be eligible for selection.
 - `minRunGapDays` (integer, optional, default: 1): Minimum gap in days between consecutive runs for this feed.
 Prevents the feed from being processed more frequently than specified.
 - `maxEntryCountPerDomain` (integer, optional): Maximum number of entries to select from any single domain.
 When set, ensures diversity by limiting count of entries coming from one domains.
 If not specified, no domain-based limit is applied.

-## How It Works

-1. **Fetch & Parse**: Downloads and parses the source feed, converting to Atom format if needed.
-2. **Merge**: Combines source feed entries with existing output feed entries (deduplicating by link).
-3. **Filter**: Removes entries younger than `minimumEntryAgeDays`.
-4. **Select**: Randomly selects `repeatedEntryCount` entries using weighted sampling.
-   - Weight increases exponentially with entry age.
-   - This biases selection toward older entries, making them more likely to be repeated.
-   - If `maxEntryCountPerDomain` is set, limits selection to at most that many entries per domain.
-5. **Update**: Assigns new UUIDs and timestamps to the selected entries.
-6. **Write**: Writes combined feed (new selections + existing output entries) to Atom file.
-7. **Cache**: Optionally caches the fetched feed for use if future fetches fail.

-Run frequency is limited to once per day per feed to avoid thrashing output feeds.

-### Domain-Based Limits

-When `maxEntryCountPerDomain` is configured, the selection algorithm respects this limit.
-For example, with `maxEntryCountPerDomain: 1`:
-- If 5 entries qualify for selection but 3 come from `example.com`, only 1 from `example.com` will be selected.
-- Other domains' entries will be preferred to ensure diversity.

-This is useful for feeds that aggregate content from multiple sources (like link blogs), ensuring your output doesn't become dominated by entries from a single domain.

-## Project Structure

-- `src/Lib.hs`: Core library implementation
-- `app/Main.hs`: Executable entry point
-- `test/Main.hs`: Test suite
-- `feed-repeat.cabal`: Build configuration
-- `config.yaml`: Example configuration file
-- `nix/`: Nix build files
-- `nix/module.nix`: NixOS module

 ## License